csvsoundsystem/csv.nyc/_posts/2013-09-17-csv-soundsystem-pm-think-coffee-mercer-th.md

 An excerpt from T.S.
 Elliot's Little Gidding:

-We shall not cease from st_transformation
+We shall not cease from st_transformation <br>
-And the end of all our transforming
+And the end of all our transforming <br>
-Will be to arrive at where we started
+Will be to arrive at where we started <br>
-And to know the place for the first time
+And to know the place for the first time <br>

 --
 join us, won't you?